AO-devgroup/Attorney-Online-Client/README.md

 you will need to make a qt project then add these files to the project.
 Then, you need to add characters/ and background/ from a vanill ao installation

-nothing is networked yet, but clicking "connect" will bring up a prototype playing window
+masterchat works 100%, favorites work and servers show online staus and clicking "connect" will bring up a prototype playing window(will not connect to the selected server yet)

 MAKE SURE THE CODE BUILDS BEFORE PUSHING